In the last year I’ve cured my IBS, cut down my body fat, and I feel more energized than ever.

 According to scientists who observed this behavior, the nutrients in organs were necessary to make lion reproduction possible.

 This may be the understatement of the year, but beef liver has a pretty unique taste.
-It may take some time getting used to.
+It may take some time to get used to.
 Luckily, there are a ton of different recipes and approaches to cooking it.

 I recommend getting high-quality, grass-fed or grass-finished beef liver over conventional.
 While it may be slightly pricier, it’s well worth the cost.